 Front Page Slider

 Here you will find various options regarding the theme’s typography.
-You can change heading, body text and widget title sizes and toggle the capitalization of various elements.
+You can configure the typography globally for the body, headings, menu and buttons, and also individually fine tune the typography for widgets.

 Are you looking to create your own unique color scheme?
-This tab will help you do it by allowing you to modify the colors of many elements of the content.
+This tab will help you do it by allowing you to modify the colors of many elements of the theme such as the text, headings, links and buttons.

 This tab will allow you to modify the colors of various sidebar elements to complete your custom color scheme.

 Through this tab you can add widgets to the theme’s sidebars.
-The theme features two sidebars, the Blog Sidebar which appears on all posts & pages that have a sidebar, and the Footer Sidebar which can only display the widget provided by the WP Instagram Widget plugin.
+The theme features two sidebars, the Blog Sidebar which appears on all posts & pages that have a sidebar, and the Footer Sidebar which can only display the widget provided by the WPZOOM Social Feed Widget plugin.

 Here you can fill in the URLs to your various social network profiles supported by the theme.
 These will appear on the header, footer automatically, you can also display them in the post/page sidebar by adding the Theme – Social Icons widget in the blog or page sidebar.